Canada: Nova Scotia

-Five nights.
-A five-day classic bicycling adventure on a paved 320 km loop thorugh the Cape Breton highlands.
+Five nights; five-days.
+A classic bicycling adventure on a paved 320 km loop thorugh the Cape Breton highlands.

 Start: Baddeck, Cape Breton Island, 17:00, day one.
 Optional 4 hour transfer from Halifax is $75 per person/return.
 Transfer departs downtown Halifax, The Lord Nelson Hotel, at 12 noon or Halifax airport at 13:00 on day one

 Finish: Baddeck, Cape Breton Island, 15:00, day six.
 Optional transfer back to Halifax by 21:00

 Meet in Baddeck at 17:00.
 Optional transfer available from Halifax.
 Evening entertainment and dinner may include live music as an introduction to the unique culture of Cape Breton Island.
 D (Meal inclusions provided for guided trips only)

 Silver Dart Lodge, or

 Baddeck Heritage House, Baddeck

 Baddeck to Margaree 45km, plus afternoon options